fxlin/uva-os-main/docs/jtag/jtag.md

     - Less setup required
 - **Cons**:
     - More debugging code to write, which may introduce new bugs (e.g., deadlock in trace buffer)

-**Verdict**: JTAG debugging should not be considered a replacement for self-hosted debugging.
-It is more suitable for debugging bare-metal or embedded systems, or the early boot stages of an OS kernel.

 ## Status -- jtag debugging for rpi3